gusentanan/taskk/README.md

 ## What comes next ?
 - Group list of task based on user needs
-- Add time picker so we can set a reminder?

 There's still plenty of room for improvement, but I'll definitely get in touch when I'm feeling more energized! 😄